jr419/BRIDGE/docs/api-reference/homophily-metrics.md

 ## Relationship to Graph Neural Networks

-The homophily metrics provided in this module are particularly useful for:
+These metrics are particularly useful for:

-1. **Understanding GNN Performance**: Higher local homophily typically leads to better GNN performance for standard architectures.
+1. **Understanding GNN Performance**: Higher class-bottlenecking scores typically lead to better GNN performance for standard architectures.

-2. **Identifying Bottlenecks**: Nodes with low local homophily may act as bottlenecks for information flow.
+2. **Identifying Bottlenecks**: Nodes with low class-bottlenecking scores may act as bottlenecks for information flow.

 3. **Selecting Graph Rewiring Strategies**: The metrics can guide the selection of optimal permutation matrices for BRIDGE rewiring.